 What really makes this platform shine is the fact that you can make an amazing website without having to write a single line of code.
 This is done by being able to install plugins that add the desired features to your website.

 Of course, with enough knowledge, you can make any website mobile-friendly.

 There are lots of ways to make your website mobile-friendly.
 These 18 tips are an excellent starting point for anyone looking to create a mobile site.
 However, keep in mind that there are plenty of options to choose from.

 Mobile devices cannot see or interact with Flash content.
 Due to this and a variety of other reasons, Flash has been on the decline.

 In fact, only 5% of websites still used Flash in 2018.
-And this is surely to decline even further since Adobe will end support by the last quarter of 2020.
+And this is surely to decline even further since Adobe ended support in 2020.

 Instead, use HTML5.